Village trustees heard a presentation Monday from Jared McMorris of Good Energy LP of Peoria.

 In other board action, trustees:

-- Voted not to renew their membership in Vermilion Advantage for the upcoming year.
-Several board members cited their displeasure with the organization for its part in the closing of Rossville’s ConAgra plant.
+Voted not to renew their membership in Vermilion Advantage for the upcoming year.
+Several board members cited their displeasure with the organization for their part in the closing of Rossville’s ConAgra plant.
 The cost to the village would have been $300.

-- Approved the sole bid for an unused diesel generator from White’s Electric of Rossville for $5,687.
+Approved the sole bid for an unused diesel generator form White’s Electric of Rossville for $5,687.

 Rossville Village Board members will meet at 7 p.m.
 March 18 in the municipal building.